athanikos/FootBotStore/README.md

 2. PutMonksLiveMatchesToMatches - from kafka Topic MonksLiveMatcheds to Mongo Matches collection & Kafka topic
 3. PutMatchesToFlatMatches - reads from Kafka matches topic and Flattens data to FlatMatches collection --- this flats out the collection and upserts by match_id+status+minute (one match has multiple rows)

-4. Pending item to read from FlatMatches and enrich with stats via python web services
+4. Pending item to read from FlatMatches so that FinishedMatches is populated  and enriched This calls some ws:
+              a. get last 10 matches per team per league (calling matches per teamId per leagueId before some date)
+              b. compute stats (that is combine events collection and produce per 15 minutes threshold) This step gets all events per game and produces fields that are flattened the call parameters are  matchId

 # QuickStart